Foalyy/niobium/README.md

 The list of collections is defined in a dedicated configuration file, controlled by the `COLLECTIONS_FILE` parameter in the main config, which by default points to `niobium_collections.config`.
 The definition of a collection starts with `[[collection]]` followed by some settings :
 - `NAME` _(mandatory)_ : the name of the collection, used in the URL.
 Only alphanumeric characters, dashes and underscores are allowed.
 - `TITLE` _(optional)_ : the title of the collection, displayed in the navbar.
 If missing, `NAME` is used instead.
+- `DESCRIPTION` _(optional)_ : some description for the collection, displayed in the navbar.
+Can contain HTML : be careful not to make editable by a user.
 - `PASSWORD` _(optional)_ : an optional password required to access the collection.
 - `HIDDEN` _(optional)_ : hide this collection from the navigation panel.
 - `DIRS` _(mandatory)_ : the list of directories that should be included in this collection, each with the following settings :